omonimus1/competitive-programming/Lectures/data-structures/Lecture04.md

 ## Mean and Median

-* Mean: average of given set
+* **Mean:** average of given set
-* Median is the middle value of a set of data.
+* **Median:** is the middle value of a set of data.
 To determine the median value in a sequence of numbers, the numbers must first be arranged in an ascending order.

 ### Sieve of Eratosthenes